josephmontes/VAA/README.md

 #### Likely contributing to 4-Seam Fastball usage decline is the fact that it is hit at an above average rate according to wOBA
    - Average wOBA is 0.320
-   - Average wOBA against 4-Seam Fastballs is .352 as of mid-August 2023
+   - Average wOBA against 4-Seam Fastballs is .352 as of August 10, 2023

 ![Screenshot 2023-08-29 225810](https://github.com/josephmontes/VAA/assets/125607783/28e91b6a-b4ef-4f3f-95b5-3b23eb7844d4)